PGP vs. SecureSend: What’s the Difference?

 What Is PGP in Email?

 Practically speaking, PGP is an excellent choice for users who communicate frequently with other privacy-conscious professionals, journalists, or security researchers who already have an established encryption workflow.
 However, it requires both sides to manage digital keys, which can be a barrier when communicating with non-technical recipients.
+For more technical details, visit our guide on PGP and key management.

 What Is SecureSend in Canary Mail?